 Challenge #3: Leads are difficult to track and manage – reducing productivity and sales

 Insurance sales to existing clients are a tremendous opportunity for sales growth.
 However, the complicated structure of a bank or national account, where a client may have products and services from several different departments can create challenges.
 Customers who have savings or credit accounts may also have insurance needs, but how those needs are identified, passed to the right internal resource and then developed into sales needs to be managed—can be difficult in large, multi-faceted organizations.

 Solution #3: Optimize lead generation efforts and increase productivity

 Modern management system solutions specific to Banks and National accounts will provide insights into the sales and servicing pipeline, helping to track client needs and cross-sell opportunities, while maximizing customer value across lines of business.
 They come with pre-configured features and tools that make it easier to track leads from all lines of business, and to streamline the process of managing those leads through the entire policy lifecycle.

 Functionality like 50+ built-in reports on everything from lead status to policies sold to commission projections help organizations track prospecting and sales activity to support business development.
 This increased visibility into advisor production enables organizations to accelerate and more effectively manage the insurance and retirement pipelines.
 While, built in workflows built upon industry best practices, help streamline operations and increase automation and efficiency.

-A modern management system will streamline Bank and National Accounts’ ability to effectively administer their insurance and retirement services.
+A modern agency management system will streamline Bank and National Accounts’ ability to effectively administer their insurance and retirement services.
 They make commissions easy to track.
 Remuneration can be paid more quickly, with greater accuracy.
 The industry-specific, built-in tools streamline management of operations and support business development.